cherche/joemat-interface/README.md

 (Your working MATLAB direcotory is the project folder that is open when you are running code that uses the interface.)
 2. Ensure `joematInterface.*` is in one of the directories in the MATLAB path.
-To do this temporairly, run the command
+To do this temporarily, run the command
 ```m
 addPath("path/to/joemat-interface/joemat")
 ```
-or set the path from the GUI.
+Alternatively, set the path from the GUI.

 3. Similarly, ensure `mlfunctions/` is in the MATLAB path.

 ## Usage
-Fix a dimension n and denote the type `matrixSeq` corresponding to horizontal MATLAB arrays consisting of n-by-n MATLAB matrices.
+Fix a dimension n and let `matrixSeq` be the type corresponding to the horizontal MATLAB arrays consisting of n-by-n MATLAB matrices.
 The following four functions are available:
 * `getLieAlgebraBasis(matrixSeq generators) -> matrixSeq`
 * `getLieAlgebraDim(matrixSeq generators) -> int`